 COVID-19 Driving Test Guidance

-Given the instructions from DVSA regarding COVID19, we have asked instructors to follow the guidance for Driving Tests.
+Given the instructions from DVSA regarding COVID19, we have asked instructors/pupils to follow the guidance for Driving Tests.

 We’re supporting the campaign to contain the spread and help DVSA.